Least-squares linear-phase FIR filter design

 frequency-amplitude characteristics of the filter:

 fis a vector of pairs of frequency points, specified in the range 0 to 1, where 1 corresponds to the Nyquist frequency.
 The frequencies must be in increasing order.
-Duplicate frequency points are allowed and, in fact, can be used to design a filter that is exactly the same as the filters returned by the
+Duplicate frequency points are allowed.

 ais a vector containing the desired amplitudes at the points specified in